-The aesthetic and artistic are symbolic.
-Free experience and free creation are prone to justify themselves by an ulterior purpose or significance.
-Art, then, becomes symbolic, but what is symbolized is obscure.
+The aesthetic and artistic also are symbolic.
+Free exporience and free creation are prone to justify themselves by an ulterior purpose or significance.
+Art then becomes symbolic, but what is symbolized is obscure.
 It is an expression of the human subject outside the limits of adequate intellectual formulation or appraisal.
-It seeks to mean, to convey, to impart something that is to be reached, not through science or philosophy, but through a participation and, in some fashion, a re-enactment of the artist's inspiration and intention.
+It seeks to mean, to convey, to impart some that is to be reached, not through science or philosophy, but through a participation and, in some fashion, a re-enactment of the artist's inspiration and intention.
 Pre-scientific and pre-philosophic, it may strain for truth and value without defining them.
 Post-biological, it may reflect the psychological depths yet, by that very fact, it will go beyond them.

-Indeed, the very obscurity of art is in a sense its most generic meaning.
-Prior to the neatly formulated questions of systematizing intelligence, there is the deep-set wonder in which all questions have their source and ground.
-As an expression of the subject, art would show forth that wonder in its elemental sweep.
-Again, as a twomfold liberation of sense and of intelligence, art would exhibit the reality of the primary object for that wonder.
+Indeed, the very obscurity of art is in a sonse its most generic meaning.
+Prior to the neatly formulated questions of systematizing intelligence, there is the deep-set wender in which all questions have their source and ground.
+As an expression of the subject, art would show forth that wender in its elemental sweep.
+Again, as a two-fold liberation of sonse and of intelligence, art would exhibit the reality of the primary object for that wender.
 For the animals, safely sheathed in biological routines, are not questions to themselves.
 But man's artistry testifies to his freedom.
-As he can do, so he can do what he pleases.
+As he can do, so he can be what he pleases.
 What is he to be?
 Why?
-Art may offer attractive or repellent answers to those questions but, in its subtler forms, it is content to communicate any of the moods in which such questions arise, to convey any of the tones in which they may be answered or ignored.
+Art may offer attractive or repellent answers to these questions but, in its subtler forms, it is content to communicate any of the moods in which such questions arise, to convey any of the tones in which they may be answered or ignored.

-The Intellectual Pattern of Experience
+2.4 The Intollectual Pattern of Experience.

 The aesthetic liberation and the free artistic control of the flow of sensations and images, of emotions and bodily movements, not merely break the bonds of biological drive but also generate in experience a flexibility that makes it a ready tool for the spirit of inquiry.
 To the liveliness of youth, study is hard.
-But in the seasoned mathematician, sensitive process easily contracts to an unruffled sequence of symbolic notations and schematic images.
-In the trained observer, outer sense forgets its primitive biological functions to take on a selective alertness that keeps pace with the refinements of elaborate and subtle classifications.
-In the theorist, intent upon a problem, even the subgconscious goes to work to yield at unexpected moments the suggestive images of clues and missing links, of patterns and perspectives, that evoke the desiderated insight and the delighted cry, "Eureka".
+But in the seasoned mathematician, sensitive process easily contracts to an unruffled sequence of symbolic notations and In the trained observer, outer sense forgets its primitive schematic images. biological functions to take on a selective alertness that keeps pace with the refinements of elaborate and subtle classifications.
+In the theorist, intent upon a problem, even the sub-conscious goes to work to yield at unexpected moments the suggestive images of clues and missing links, of patterns and porspectives, that evoke the desiderated insight and the delighted cry.
+Euroka.
 In reflection, there arises a passionless calm.
-Memory ferrets out instances that would run counter to the prospective judgment.
-Imagination anticipates the shape of possibilities that would prove the judgment wrong.
-So deep is the penetration, so firm the dominance, so strange the transformation of sensitive spontaneity, that memories and anticipations rise above the threshold of consciousness only if they possess at least a plausible relevance to the decision to be made.
-For the stream of sensitive experince is a chameleon; and as its pattern can be biological or artistic, so too it can become the automatic instrument or, rather, the vitally adaptive collaborator of the spirit of inquiry.
+Hemory ferrets out instances that would run counter to the prospective judgment.
+Imagination anticipates the slape of possibilities that would prove the judgment wrong.
+So deep is the penetration, so firm the dominance, so strange the transformation of sensitive sponaneity, that momories and anticipations rise above the threshold of consciousness only if they possess at least a plausible relevance to the decision to be made.
+For the stream of sensitive experience is a chamoleon; and as its pattern can be biological or artistic, so too it can become the automatic instrument or, rather, the vitally adaptive collaborator of the spirit of inquiry.